Showing posts with label dying. Show all posts

 How did you get so capable, because when you were two, you needed me for everything?

-How could you have needed me for everything, yet barged ahead anyway, my pigheaded angel-face, convinced that you needed me for nothing?
+How could you have needed me for everything, then barged ahead anyway, my pigheaded angel-face, convinced that you needed me for nothing?

-And how did you get so confident when there was a time that you worried about everything?
+And how did you get so strong, my fairy warrior princess, when there was a time that you worried about everything?

 Remember that day on the bed?
 You said you were so afraid to die.
 I tried to think what could have made you that anxious.
-Then again, a lot had just gone down.
-There were stresses from school, your parents' divorce, unreliable friends, and missing your grandma.
-There was leaving childhood, leaving home, growing up, growing old.
+Then, you spoke of stresses from school, your parents' divorce, and unreliable friends.
+You cried about missing your grandma, leaving your childhood, losing your home, and growing old.

 No wonder you were frightened; you'd worried yourself full circle to confront your own mortality.
 And we went around and around and around, I trying to comfort you and you still not comforted.

-Then I, who struggled to believe back then, said the last thing I could think of that might help: that after I died, I would watch over you, and that when you died, I would watch then, too, and fly down from Heaven just in time to catch your soul, that I would hold it tight against me and fly it up to Heaven.
+Then I, a discontented agnostic, struggling to believe, said the last thing I could think of that might help, that after I died, I would watch over you, and that when you died, I would watch then, too, and fly down from Heaven just in time to catch your soul, that I would hold it tight against me and pilot it to Heaven.

-Instead, you said, "You promise?"
+But you said, "You promise?"

 And I said, "I promise."